dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

 - Have access to your Active Directory (VPN connection not supported).
 - Go through the Out-of-Box Experience (OOBE).

-## Enable Windows 10 automatic enrollment
+## Set up Windows 10 automatic enrollment

 1. Sign in to the [Azure portal](https://portal.azure.com), and select **Azure Active Directory**.